-Universal design for learning (UDL) is meant to be a proactive approach to common and systemic learning barriers.
-UDL implementation makes learning more accessible, inclusive and tractable for all students, while supporting faculty to save time and effort when teaching.
+Universal Design for Learning (UDL) is meant to be a proactive approach to common and systemic learning barriers.
+Implementation makes learning more accessible, inclusive, and tractable for all students, while saving faculty time and effort.

 UDL Course Statement

 By including a UDL statement on course sites and learning plans, learners will be made aware of what UDL elements have been included in the course, including what options exist for them to gain course content and show what they know.

 If you have implemented UDL in a course please copy, paste, and modify the UDL Statement below with the UDL elements that have been included.
 Once the statement has been customized to a specific course it can be included on the course site, learning plan, as well as anywhere else you feel students will see it.

 This course has been designed using Universal Design for Learning guidelines.
 The following elements have been incorporated into this course to support greater inclusion and access:

 100% additional time has been added to online quizzes.